-In addition, prior to commencing a Phase 3 clinical trial for setmelanotide, we will need to validate and seek FDA concurrence with the PRO and ORO questionnaires for measuring subjective endpoints aimed at measuring changes in hunger and/or food-seeking behavior and compulsions.
+To our knowledge, no sponsor of an approved drug has yet used PRO or ORO questionnaires to generate data on hyperphagia-mitigating endpoints.
 Because we may be relying on clinical endpoints that have not previously been the subject of prior FDA approvals, there is a risk that the FDA or other regulatory authorities, may not consider the endpoints to provide evidence of clinically meaningful results or that results may be difficult for the FDA to interpret.
-If we experience delays in validation or do not receive agreement with our proposed PRO and ORO questionnaires based on the content validation, reliability or other measure of validity, we may not be able to proceed with Phase 3 clinical trials, and ultimately may not be able to obtain approval to market any of our products.
+If we experience delays in validation or do not receive agreement with our proposed PRO and ORO questionnaires based on the conceptual framework, content validity, reliability, other measures of validity, and ability to detect changes, we may not be able to proceed with Phase 3 clinical trials, and ultimately may not be able to obtain approval to market any of our products.